dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-decompression.md

 * Uses the matching provider to wrap the <xref:Microsoft.AspNetCore.Http.HttpRequest.Body?displayProperty=nameWithType> in an appropriate decompression stream.
 * Removes the `Content-Encoding` header, indicating that the request body is no longer compressed.

-Requests with uncompressed content which don't include a `Content-Encoding` header are ignored by the middleware.
+Requests that don't include a `Content-Encoding` header are ignored by the request decompression middleware.

 Decompression: